 Students who are not recommended for progression at the Reassessment Board, or who have failures (after reassessment) in more than 40 credits, may be referred to part-time study to access their final reassessment opportunity if it is considered they have potential to progress in the future.
-Such students may re-register for the outstanding failed modules as part-time students.
+Such students may re-register for the outstanding failed modules as part-time students (I4.2).

-It is essential that all students who are allowed to progress with modules outstanding or to intermit their full-time studies to retake modules with/without attendance, receive proper guidance.
+It is essential that all students who are allowed to progress with modules outstanding, are transferred to part-time study to repeat outstanding modules or are registered as an external student to complete reassessment without attendance, receive proper guidance.
 This is to ensure a full understanding of the implications of the Assessment Board decision and the options available.
-All such students will be required to meet with their Programme Leader/personal tutor to complete a Learning Agreement prior to registration for the following year.
+All such students will be expected to meet with their Programme Leader/personal tutor to complete a Learning Agreement prior to registration for the following year.